Margaret Pleasant Douroux

-Margaret Pleasant Douroux is an American gospel songwriter, teacher, and author.
+Margaret Pleasant Douroux (March 21, 1941, Los Angeles, California) is an American gospel songwriter, teacher, and author.
 She works in Bible-based ministries and song composition.
 Some of her most popular songs include "We’re Blessed", "Give Me A Clean Heart", "If It Had Not Been For The Lord On My Side", "He Decided To Die", and 'What Shall I Render".

 Early life and education

 Margaret Pleasant Douroux was born on March 21, 1941, in Los Angeles, California, to Olga and Earl A. Pleasant and was one of six children.
 Earl was a gospel singer who toured with Mahalia Jackson.
 Though many of her more distant ancestors were Catholic, Douroux's grandfather converted to the Baptist denomination with his wife, as did Douroux's husband.

 At an early age, she began singing in the children’s choir at Mt.
 Moriah Baptist church where her father served as pastor.
 She went on to become the accompanist for the Sunday School Baptist Training Union and the Young People’s Choir.
 For 12 years she was director and accompanist for the Young Adult Choir and Orchestra at Mount Moriah Baptist Church, Los Angeles.
 During these years, Douroux was heavily influenced by Gospel music.
 Her mentor, Thurston Frazier, was the minister of music at Mt.
 Moriah and was a contemporary of Rev. James Cleveland.
 Frazier and Cleveland would go on to work together and this relationship would serve as a grounding for Douroux's early introduction into the Gospel Music Workshop of America in the 70's.

 Douroux began her schooling in the Los Angeles public school system.
 She attended Southern University in Baton Rouge, Louisiana, in the 1960s, and then earned a BA in music from California State University, Los Angeles in 1964.
 She received both her MS and MA in Education and Educational Psychology from the University of Southern California in 1968 and 1978 respectively.
 Douroux would go on to earn a Ph.D. in education from the University of Beverly Hills.